arthfl/talk_byop/byop.md

 # $ whoami

+* Florian Arthofer
+* Cloud Platform Engineer @ Dynatrace
+* `@arthfl` on GitHub, Twitter...etc

 # Why?

-* Because sometimes, reinventing the wheel, can teach you a lot about how wheels work.
+* Understanding things on a very low level, helps you debugging the silly problems

 # What is a container?

-* Containers are an abstract concept to describe the usage of namespaces and cgroups to run isolated processes
+* Containers are just an abstract concept to describe the usage of namespaces and cgroups to run isolated processes

-# What is a Pod?

-* The smallest deployable unit of computing in K8S
-* A pod is a group of one or more containers, with shared storage/network, and a specification for how to run the containers

 # Namespaces